PKUHPC/CraneSched/docs/en/reference/error_code.md

 # Error Code Reference

-This document provides detailed descriptions of all error codes in the CraneSched system.

-## Error Code List

 | Error ID | Error Code | Expected Error Message | Trigger Condition/Error Cause | User Solution | Notes |
 |----------|------------|------------------------|-------------------------------|---------------|-------|
 | 1 | ERR_INVALID_UID | The user UID being operated on does not exist in the system | The user UID being operated is not registered in the system or has been deleted | Confirm account status and check UID | |